siddhant230/federated_rag/readme.md

 #### 1. Install SyftBox

-SyftBox is required to run the Voting API.
+SyftBox is required to run the Fed-RAG API.
 Install it by running the following command in your terminal:

 ```bash
 curl -LsSf https://syftbox.openmined.org/install.sh | sh